Bucky24/database/README.md

 Example:

 ```
-const connection = Connection.fileConnection(path.join(__dirname, "cache"));
+const connection = await Connection.fileConnection(path.join(__dirname, "cache"));
 ```

 ### Connection.mysqlConnection

-Creates a connection that represents a connection to a mysql database
+Creates a connection to a mysql database.
+Returns a Promise that resolves to the connection.

 *NOTE*: In order to use mysql you must have the mysql2 module installed.
 This project has been tested with version 2 of mysql2.